mlrun/mlrun/docs/install/remote.md

 1. Create an env file similar to the example, with lines in the form KEY=VALUE, and comment lines starting with "#".
 2. Use `--env-file <env file path>` in mlrun run/build/deploy/project CLI commands to load the config and credential env vars from file.
 3. Set the `MLRUN_ENV_FILE=<env file path>` env var to point to a default env file (which load on import).
 If the MLRUN_DBPATH points to a remote iguazio cluster and the V3IO_API and/or V3IO_FRAMESD vars are not set, they are inferred from the DBPATH.
-   If the `MLRUN_DBPATH` points to a remote iguazio cluster and the `V3IO_API` and/or `V3IO_FRAMESD` vars are not set, they will be inferred from the DBPATH.
 4. Add the default `env` file template in the Jupyter container `~/env` (to allow quick setup of remote demos).

 ### Using your IDE (e.g PyCharm or VSCode)